Franklin O. Adams: Life and career

 During World War I Adams worked as a draftsman in Augusta, Georgia, and Greensboro, North Carolina, and as a loftsman in Wilmington.
 In 1919 he became an assistant to North Carolina State Architect James A. Salter but returned to independent practice in Tampa in 1920.
 From then on Adams was sole proprietor of his architectural firm, though he was associated with architect Jefferson M. Hamilton from 1925 to 1933.
-During the 1920s Adams completed several important public buildings in the Tampa area: the City Hall (1926), Public Library (1927) and Harry S. Mayhall Auditorium (1927) in Lakeland and the Henry B. Plant High School (1927) in Tampa.
+During the 1920s Adams completed several important public buildings in the Tampa area: Lakeland City Hall (1926), Public Library (1927) and Harry S. Mayhall Auditorium (1927) in Lakeland and the Henry B. Plant High School (1927) in Tampa.
 During the same period he was architect for many of the buildings built by D. P. Davis as part of his Davis Islands development.
 All of these works were designed in the Mediterranean Revival style which prevailed in Florida at that time, but other projects were designed in revival styles more associated with the north.
 These include the Neoclassical former McKay Auditorium (1926, with Francis J. Kennard), now the Sykes College of Business of the University of Tampa, and the Colonial Revival Palma Ceia Presbyterian Church (1949).

 Adams was married in 1914 to Caroline Kirkbride.
 They had two children, one son and one daughter.
 Adams assisted in the organization of the Tampa Builders Exchange and the Tampa Civic Art Commission and served as a member of the Municipal Housing Commission.
 He was a prominent southern member of the American Institute of Architects (AIA) and was elected a Fellow in 1940, the first to be elected from Tampa.